dougeby/IntuneDocs/intune/devices-wipe.md

 ---
 # required metadata

-title: Full or selective wipe on devices using IntunetitleSuffix: "Intune on Azure"
+title: Use factory reset or remove company data on devices using IntunetitleSuffix: "Intune on Azure"
-description: Learn how to do a selective wipe of company data on a device or to do a full wipe to factory reset the device."
+description: Learn how to remove company data on a device or to factory reset the device.
 keywords:
 author: nathbarn
 ms.author: nathbarn
 manager: angrobe
-ms.date: 07/21/2017
+ms.date: 08/07/2017
 ms.topic: article
 ms.prod:
 ms.service: microsoft-intune